Contract Packaging

 History

-Early modern packaging relied on the use of tinplate, a process called tinning.
-This use of tinplate for packaging began in Bohemia (part of the modern day Czech Republic).
-English engineer Andrew Yarranton brought it over to England in 1667.
-By 1725, merchants were selling tinplate boxes from ports in Bristol Channel.
-By 1805, British manufacturers had made around 80,000 tinplate’s and exported 50,000.
+Early modern packaging utilized tinplate through a process known as tinning, originating in Bohemia (now part of the Czech Republic).
+In 1667, English engineer Andrew Yarranton introduced this method to England.
+By 1725, merchants were distributing tinplate boxes from ports in the Bristol Channel.
+By 1805, British manufacturers were producing approximately 80,000 tinplates and exporting 50,000 of them.

 Materials Process